abhishekarya1/DSA-2k23/bs.md

 - https://leetcode.com/problems/find-smallest-letter-greater-than-target

 > [!TIP]
-> LB, UB, floor, ceil - Striver's way of storing in `ans` on every potential candidate is very simple and intuitive than above `low` pointer approach (TEMPLATE#2).
+> LB, UB, Floor, Ceil - Striver's way of storing in `ans` on every potential candidate is very simple and intuitive than above `low` pointer approach (TEMPLATE#2).

 Ceil value is equal to the Lower Bound value, also if target element is present then `floor = element = ceil`